Bridge: A Unified Framework to Knowledge Graph Completion via Language Models and Knowledge Representation: Introduction

-While these models offer promising potential to enhance KGC performance, there is still space to improve: (1) Existing structure-based methods do not explore knowledge provided by PLMs.
+While these models offer promising potential to enhance KGC performance, there is space to improve: (1) Existing structure-based methods do not explore knowledge provided by PLMs.
 (2) Existing PLM-based methods aim to convert KGC tasks to fit language model format and learn the relation representation from a semantic perspective using PLMs, overlooking the context of the relation in KGs.
-Consequently, they lack the learning of structural knowledge.
-For example, given a triple \emph{(trade name, member of domain usage, metharbital)}\footnote{This is a triple from WordNet, and metharbital is an anticonvulsant drug used in the treatment of epilepsy.}, the semantic of the relation \emph{member of domain usage} is ambiguous since ``it is not a standard used term in the English\footnote{interpretation from ChatGPT when asking ``what does \emph{member of domain usage} mean?'' }''; hence, PLMs may not be able to provide an accurate representation from the semantic perspective.
+Consequently, they lack optimal alignment with structural knowledge.
+For example, given a triple \emph{(trade name, member of domain usage, metharbital)}\footnote{This is a triple from WordNet, and metharbital is an anticonvulsant drug used in the treatment of epilepsy.}, the semantic of the relation \emph{member of domain usage} is ambiguous since ``it is not a standard used term in the English\footnote{interpretation from ChatGPT when asking ``what does \emph{member of domain usage} mean?'' }''; hence, PLMs may lack accurate semantic representation.
 Thus, it becomes imperative to enable the model to leverage the principle of structural learning to grasp structural knowledge and compensate for the limitations of semantic understanding.
 (3) Existing PLM-based methods utilize PLMs directly, overlooking the disparity between PLMs and triples arising from the lack of triple training during PLMs pre-training.
-This oversight significantly limits the expressive power of PLMs and their adaption to the KG's domain.
+This oversight limits the expressive power of PLMs and their adaption to the KG's domain.